Updated December 24, 2020

 The toll is $2.25 per two axle cars or trucks, but a lot more for big vehicles with three axles or more.

-The trip from the mainland along the causeway lined with Biscayne Bay beaches is a beautiful transition from the bustle of Miami to the quiet paradise of Key Biscayne.
+The trip from the mainland along the causeway lined with palms and beaches along Biscayne Bay is a beautiful and calming transition from the bustle of Miami to the quiet paradise of Key Biscayne.

 Because Key Biscayne is only about five feet above sea level, the Tequesta raised their villages on palm pilings, much like the summer homes that today line Florida's coasts.